1999 Alabama Crimson Tide football team: Vanderbilt

 Shaun Alexander scored the final two touchdowns in the 4th quarter to rally Alabama to a season opening road win over Vanderbilt.

 Houston

-Alabama would go over 500 yards of offense for just the second time in the Mike Dubose era and win convincingly over Houston.
+Alabama had over 500 yards of offense for just the second time in the Mike DuBose era, and won convincingly over Houston.

 Louisiana Tech

-Back-up quarterback Brian Stallworth would find Sean Cangelosi in the end zone with two seconds left as Louisiana Tech would upset Alabama for the second time in three years.
+Back-up quarterback Brian Stallworth found Sean Cangelosi in the end zone with two seconds left as Louisiana Tech upset Alabama for the second time in three years.

 Arkansas

-Despite turning the football over six times, Alabama would manage to hold on and upset #14 Arkansas at Bryant-Denny Stadium.
-This would be the first time under Mike Dubose that Alabama beat a ranked opponent at home.
+Despite turning the football over six times, Alabama managed to hold on and upset No. 14 Arkansas at Bryant-Denny Stadium.
+This was the first time under Mike DuBose that Alabama beat a ranked opponent at home.

 Florida

 The Crimson Tide snapped No. 3 Florida's 30-game winning streak at The Swamp when Chris Kemp got a second chance on an extra-point attempt in overtime and drilled it.

 Ole Miss

-Despite having a 27-7 lead midway through the third quarter, Alabama had to hold on late to beat Ole Miss.
+Despite having a 27–7 lead midway through the third quarter, Alabama had to hold on late to beat Ole Miss.
 This win extended Alabama win streak to 3 games in a row, the longest since 1996.